praaatik/breadit/information.md

 Here, since the `UserAuthFormProps` is extending the `React.HTMLAttributes<HTMLDivElement>`, we can pass in properties specific to `div` like `className`, `aria-label`, etc.

+## Page intercepts and parallel route
+- Parallel routes are just the routes which are displayed together.
+- In the `@authModal`, we have created intercepted route for the sign-in page.
+Whenever we click on the sign-in page, that intercepted route would be displayed and when we refresh the page, the actual page would be displayed.